Ambulance response times

 Category 1 ambulance calls are those that are classified as life-threatening and needing immediate intervention and/or resuscitation, e.g. cardiac or respiratory arrest.
 The national standard sets out that all ambulance trusts must respond to Category 1 calls in 7 minutes on average and respond to 90% of Category 1 calls in 15 minutes.

 Since then, Category 1 response times have deteriorated.
 An average response time of over 9 minutes was first recorded in September 2021.
 Since then, most months have seen average response times of over 9 minutes.
 In December 2022, the response time crossed 10 minutes, the worst performance on record.
 A palpable improvement has been observed since then.
-In December 2023, the average response time was 8 minutes 44 seconds, and the 90th centile target was met in April 2023 for the first time since June 2021.
+In May 2024, the average response time was 8 minutes 16 seconds, and the 90th centile target was met.

-Around 10% of incidents fall under Category 1, and it covers a wider range of conditions than the former Red 1 category (which only included cardiac arrest patients who were not breathing and did not have a pulse, and other severe conditions).
+In May 2024, around 13% of incidents fell under Category 1, which covers a wider range of conditions than the former Red 1 category (which only included cardiac arrest patients who were not breathing and did not have a pulse, and other severe conditions).
 Performance against the previous target, that 75% of Category A (immediately life-threatening) calls should receive a response within 8 minutes, had been declining and was last met in January 2014.

 Ambulance response times to emergency situations